 Fit with established CSU and university level initiatives, priorities and strategic direction

-ITS will partner with Strategic Business Services on ICT acquisitions for Accessibility and Information Security compliance.
+ITS partners with Strategic Business Services on ICT acquisitions for Accessibility and Information Security compliance.

 This policy applies to all technology decisions meeting the campus criteria for review, regardless of who initiates the decision/request or the funding source (including no-cost or open source purchases).
-Any ICT product or service may be subject to review based on substantive changes (e.g., technical, functional, operational) or its potential impact on campus users or the University.
+ICT products or services may be subject to review based on substantive changes (e.g., technical, functional, operational) or its potential impact on campus users or the University.

 The Vice President / Chief Information Officer is responsible for application and enforcement of this policy.